guitaripod/omnichat/scripts/README.md

 ## Notes

 - The script will skip providers if their API keys are not set
-- Anthropic models are hardcoded as they don't provide a models endpoint
+- All providers now fetch models from their respective APIs
 - The output file includes a timestamp of when the models were fetched
 - Models are organized by provider in the JSON output